-It is also natural to ask if some equal in distribution could be obtained for the height function of the colored six-vertex model.
+It is also natural to ask if some equalities in distribution can be obtained for the height function of the colored stochastic six-vertex model.
 For example, can we prove some shift-invariance of the height function for more general points (than those in Theorem \ref{thm:gal-6v}), thus extending the results of \cite{borodin2019shift} and \cite{galashin2020symmetries}?
-We note that the colored six-vertex model can be viewed as a discrete time version of the colored ASEP (Asymmetric Simple Exclusion Process), which is a generalization of the colored TASEP, such that when the Poisson clock on edge $(x,x+1)$ rings, and the color on site $x$ is larger than the color on site $x+1$, we swap the particles with some probability $p\in [0,1]$.
-The colored TASEP then corresponds to the colored six-vertex model with the parameter $b_2=0$.
-By adapting our arguments to the discrete time setting, and using invertability of the transition matrices instead of analyticity of the transition distribution functions, we can get extensions of the height function shift-invariance of the colored six-vertex model, when $b_2=0$.
+We note that the colored stochastic six-vertex model can be viewed as a discrete-time version of the colored ASEP (Asymmetric Simple Exclusion Process), which is a generalization of the colored TASEP, such that when the Poisson clock on edge $(x,x+1)$ rings, and the color at site $x$ is larger than the color at site $x+1$, we swap the particles with some probability $p\in [0,1]$.
+The colored TASEP then corresponds to the colored stochastic six-vertex model with the parameter $b_2=0$.
+By adapting our arguments to the discrete-time setting, and using the invertibility of the transition matrices instead of the analyticity of the transition distribution functions, we can get extensions of the height function shift-invariance of the colored stochastic six-vertex model, when $b_2=0$.
 However, for the general case where $b_2>0$, one might need to prove some shift-invariance for the multi-time distribution of the colored ASEP with $p>0$.
-Our arguments for the colored TASEP rely on the following observation: for the trajectories of the $i$-th rightmost particle in some $\opi^A$, and of the $j$-th leftmost hole in some $\opi^{A'}$, they would be independent once they cross each other; but this is not true for the colored ASEP.
+Our arguments for the colored TASEP rely on the following observation: for the trajectories of the $i$-th rightmost particle in some $\opi^A$, and of the $j$-th leftmost hole in some $\opi^{A'}$, they will be independent once they cross each other; but this is not true for the colored ASEP.
 Some new ideas are needed to prove (or disprove) possible extensions to the ASEP setting.